It4innovations/espreso/README.md

  - SOLVER_NUM_THREADS - should be set to nCores/PPN
  - PAR_NUM_THREADS - should be set to nCores/PPN

-It is possible to set all environment variables at once usign the following script in the ESPRESO root directory:
+It is possible to set all environment variables at once using the following script in the ESPRESO root directory:
 ```sh
 $ . env/threading.default ${nCores/PPN}
 ```